rajexcited/personal-finance-ui/test-cases/expense/income/add-edit-income-tc4.md

    - reward
    - god gift
    - miscellaneous
-6. space in tag value is converted to dash format.
+6. The space in tag value is converted to dash format.
-7. there are no tag person list. user tries to add on the fly. user can't select or add. but shows what user typed in field.
+7. There is no tag person list.
+User tries to add on the fly.
+But user can't select or add, and input field shows what user typed.
-8. user tries to fill income name with `referrel "special"` and gets error message
+8. User tries to fill income name with `referrel "special"` and gets error message
-9. user tries to upload unsupported file. for example `fake.txt` file. system gives error message `fake.txt is not supported.
+9. User tries to upload unsupported file. for example `fake.txt` file. system gives error message `fake.txt is not supported.
 Hence, the system cannot accept.`
-10. user clicks on `cancel` button.
+10. User clicks on `cancel` button.

 ## Expected Outcome:

-verify all UI validation errors on fields
+- Verify all UI validation errors on fields
+- When user clicks on cancel button, user is navigated to `view expenses` page.

 ## Impact Area:

 ### frontend

-- add income form
+- Add Income page
+- Edit Income page
+- navigation component
+- expenses module
-- update income form
+- income component

 ### backend api